The demasoni cichlid was first discovered in 1994 by Ad Konings. It is an African cichlid and was named after Ad Konings’ friend LaifDemason.

 The large group helps divert the fish’s aggressive tendencies so that it can’t focus on particular fish.
 If they can’t be provided with the room they require, they should not be kept as they will keep fighting.

 Stale and poor-quality water can result in various diseases such as ich.
-If a fish gets ich, it can be treated by increasing the water temperature to 30 degrees Celsius for a three-day period.
+If a fish gets ich, it can be treated by increasing the water temperature to 30 degrees Celsius for three days.

 If this does not help, copper needs to be used.
 Various copper-based medicines are easily available in the market.
 The copper levels, however, need to be monitored as too much copper in the water could result in other problems.